 Callers from locations served by PBXs may be required to dial 9 or another prefix before entering the 711 code or placing an outside call.

 Providers of interconnected Voice over Internet Protocol (VoIP) service also must offer 711 dialing service.

-711 dialing access does not work for Video Relay Service (VRS), Internet Protocol Relay (IP Relay) or IP Captioned Telephone Service (IP CTS) calls, because such calls are initiated through the Internet.
-Hearing persons initiating a VRS, IP Relay, or IP CTS call should call their party directly, and a communications assistant will be automatically connected to the call.
+711 dialing access does not work for Video Relay Service (VRS), Internet Protocol Relay (IP Relay), Captioned Telephone Service (CTS), or IP Captioned Telephone Service (IP CTS) calls, because such calls are initiated through the Internet.
+Individuals calling a VRS, IP Relay, two-line CTS, or IP CTS user should call their party directly, and a communications assistant will be automatically connected to the call.
 Individuals calling a one-line CTS user will need to dial a toll-free CTS number before connecting to the user.

 More information on TRS